-16On November 2013, TST clarified that provisions continue to apply to all employees, without distinction (ARR 960-96.2012.5.08.0127).
+$[\]overline{^{16}}$ On November 2013, TST clarified that provisions continue to apply to all employees, without distinction (ARR 960-96.2012.5.08.0127).

 17Legally, CBAs in Brazil are extended by interpreting the negotiated provisions as being incorporating into each worker's individual employment contract.
-Otherwise, expiration under extensions be meaningless.

 18This restriction also applies to contracted hours, i.e., an hour reduction must be paired with a commensurate increase in hourly pay.
-While wages are rigid in nominal terms, real wage losses are tightly linked to inflation-5.4% in 2012-since the Brazilian Constitution prohibits indexing to the minimum wage and Lei 10.192/01 places a similar ban with respect to price indexes.
+While wages are rigid in nominal terms, real wage losses are tightly linked to inflation-5.4% in 2012-since the Brazilian Constitution prohibits indexing to the minimum wage and Lei 10.192/01 places a similar ban regarding price indexes.

 in CBAs only became rigid after automatic extensions.
-That is, for CBAs expiring before September 25th 2012, employers could stop making payments from profit-sharing agreements, remove employment protections, flexibilize workday schedules, and cancel accident insurance protections (among others) upon expiration of the CBA.19 Hence, to the extent that workers value amenities and that the uncertainty of securing these amenities long-term decreased their value, automatic extensions increased the relative value of amenities to wages.
+That is, for CBAs expiring before September 25th 2012, employers could stop making payments from profit-sharing agreements, remove employment protections, flexibilize workday schedules, and cancel accident insurance protections (among others) upon expiration of the CBA.19 Hence, to extent that workers value amenities and that the uncertainty of securing these amenities long-term decreased their value, automatic extensions increased the relative value of amenities to wages.